olgalescuyer/olgalescuyer/README.md

 ### Hi there 👋 I'm Olga

+Actually I'm a Student at OpenClassRooms

 - 🌱 I’m currently learning JS
 <!--
 **olgalescuyer/olgalescuyer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.